Proctor Valley Monster

 The Proctor Valley Monster is a cryptid reputed to live in Proctor Valley, California.
 Sightings tend to link the monster to the Proctor Valley Road, a dirt road that connects the community of Jamul in the northeast to the Eastlake neighborhood of Chula Vista in the southwest.

 Description

+Visible in the background are the Bonita–Sunnyside Library and the Bonita Museum & Cultural Center.

 The cryptid's appearance is still debated by locals.
 Accounts vary, but two of the most agreed-upon versions of the creature are of a tall, hairy, Bigfoot-type, or a "disarranged cow" bovine type.
-The nearby Bonita Museum & Cultural Center claims to have an unknown humanoid footprint of a creature on display.
-Many locals attribute this as concrete evidence of the cryptid's existence.
+The nearby Bonita Museum & Cultural Center claims to have an unknown humanoid footprint on display, which many locals interpet as concrete evidence of the cryptid's existence.

 In popular culture

 The Proctor Valley Monster has inspired a comic book series produced by Boom!
 Studios titled "Proctor Valley Road" in which the cryptid is blamed for the disappearances of a group of students participating in a Ghost Tour of the road.

 The Bonita Museum & Cultural Center has hosted Film Festivals dedicated to celebrating the Proctor Valley Monster.